Service Definitions

 database: PDO('mysql:host=127.0.0.1;dbname=test', root, secret)

-If we need to expand the configuration with additional keys, the definition can be expanded into multiple lines:
+If we need to expand the configuration with additional keys, the definition can be split across multiple lines:

 services: